Litton Das: 2015-2019

 Das made his Test debut against India on 10 June 2015.
 He made his One Day International debut, also against India, on 18 June 2015.
 He made his Twenty20 International debut against South Africa on 5 July 2015.

 On 2 March 2017, Bangladesh's captain Mushfiqur Rahim was asked to play as a batsman only, with Das becoming the wicket-keeper for the Test series against Sri Lanka.

-In June 2018, Bangladesh toured West Indies and United States for two Tests, three One Day Internationals (ODIs) and three Twenty20 International.

-In the first test, Bangladesh recorded their lowest team total in Tests with Das managing to enter double figures among other batters- a mere 25 off 53 balls in a losing cause making a record for Das.
-In the third t20 match against West Indies, he reached his first white-ball half-century off 24 balls, and his first 50-plus score in 17 innings scoring 61 runs eventually sealing the T20I series 2-1 and also ended up winning the Player of the match award.
+In June 2018, in the first test against West Indies, Bangladesh recorded their lowest team total in Tests with Das only managing to enter double figures among other batters- a mere 25 off 53 balls in a losing cause making a record.
+In the third t20 match against West Indies of the tour, he reached his first white-ball half-century off 24 balls, and his first 50-plus score in 17 innings scoring 61 runs eventually sealing the T20I series 2-1 and also ended up winning the Player of the match award.

 On 28 September 2018, against India in the final of the 2018 Asia Cup, Das scored his maiden ODI century and went on to make 121(117) with 12 boundaries and 2 sixes.
 He would eventually win "Man of the Match" for his effort, despite Bangladesh losing the match off the final ball.

 In April 2019, Das was named in Bangladesh's squad for the 2019 Cricket World Cup.

 He made his World Cup debut against the West Indies where he scored an unbeaten 94 runs and made an unbeaten 189-run partnership with Shakib Al Hasan which helped Bangladesh to a famous 7 wicket victory.